pyladies/global-conference/content/news/pyladiescon-begins.md

 Check the full [conference schedule](https://conference.pyladies.com/schedule) to find out when the talks, keynotes, panels, and workshops will be happening

+### Register for the conference

+First of all, please [register](https://pretix.eu/pyladiescon/2024/) for the conference to get access to all the sessions.

 ### How to watch the talks

 Our sessions are streamed on YouTube on [this playlist](https://www.youtube.com/playlist?list=PLOItnwPQ-eHxWh6Af6xRuKprSk_OBU0cL).